The Chase Layup Drill will help you finish at the rim better.

 And this hurt my feelings.
 Okay, not really (well, maybe just a little).

 Anywhoo, I just wasn’t used to being in that situation.
-I never experienced running on a fastbreak after a big steal before.
+I had never experienced running on a fastbreak after a big steal before.

 And that’s one of the key issues why I, and I’m sure you, can’t finish at the rim consistently.